vishvAsa/vedAH/meta/articles/keith/4_THE_SPIRITS_OF_THE_DEAD/24_THE_DISPOSAL_OF_THE_DEAD.md

 Rel, des Veda', p.
 590.

 Kaegi (Die Neunzahl bei den Ostariern) points to the importance of nine in the funeral rites of Indo-European peoples.
-In India the periods vary, but ten days is usual; Caland, Todtengebräuche, pp. 81-4; Paton, Spiritism, pp. 142 ff.
+In India the periods vary, but ten days is usual; Caland, Todtengebrāuche, pp. 81-4; Paton, Spiritism, pp. 142 ff.

 ' RV. x.
 16. 18 ff.; KauŚ. lxxxvi.
 26, 27;